You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 The Cold Steel War Hawk is a very tough looking, war-style axe.
 It’s quite reminiscent of a battle axe without the extremities.

-Its spike offers a multi-purpose element — getting into cracks to split stubborn logs, plus you could even use it for climbing or self-defense.
+Its spike offers a multi-purpose element — getting into cracks to split stubborn logs, plus you could even use it for climbing or self-defense or as a survival axe.

 Also, if using Mother Nature to your benefit grabs your attention, you might want to consider this axe.
 The spike can also be used for scraping — allowing you to mark your way.